Miguel Hidalgo y Costilla: Education, ordination, and early career

-At the age of fifteen Hidalgo was sent to Valladolid (now Morelia), Michoacán, to study at the Colegio de San Francisco Javier with the Jesuits, along with his brothers.
+At the age of twelve Hidalgo was sent to Valladolid (now Morelia), Michoacán, to study at the Colegio de San Francisco Javier with the Jesuits, along with his brothers.
 When the Jesuits were expelled from Mexico in 1767, he entered the Colegio de San Nicolás, where he studied for the priesthood.

 He completed his preparatory education in 1770.
 After this, he went to the Royal and Pontifical University of Mexico in Mexico City for further study, earning his degree in philosophy and theology in 1773.
 His education for the priesthood was traditional, with subjects in Latin, rhetoric and logic.
 Like many priests in Mexico, he studied indigenous languages, such as Nahuatl, Otomi, and Purépecha.
 He also studied Italian and French, which were not commonly studied in Mexico at this time.
 He earned the nickname "El Zorro" ("The Fox") for his reputation for cleverness at school.
 Hidalgo's study of French allowed him to read and study works of the Enlightenment current in Europe but, at the same time, forbidden by the Catholic church in Mexico.

 Hidalgo was ordained as a priest in 1778 when he was 25 years old.
 From 1779 to 1792, he dedicated himself to teaching at the Colegio de San Nicolás Obispo in Valladolid (now Morelia); it was "one of the most important educational centers of the viceroyalty."
 He was a professor of Latin grammar and arts, as well as a theology professor.
 Beginning in 1787, he was named treasurer, vice-rector and secretary, becoming dean of the school in 1790 when he was 39.
 As rector, Hidalgo continued studying the liberal ideas that were coming from France and other parts of Europe.
 Authorities ousted him in 1792 for revising traditional teaching methods there, but also for "irregular handling of some funds."
 The Church sent him to work at the parishes of Colima and San Felipe Torres Mochas until he became the parish priest in Dolores, Guanajuato, succeeding his brother José Joaquín a few weeks after his death on 19 September 1802.